thelinkin3000/SonicLair/README.md

 - Album-centered music playing: if you start playing a song, the album becomes your playlist.
 - Start a radio based on any song on your library.
 - Search throughout your entire music library.
 - Android Auto support.
-(If downloaded vía Play Store.
-This is a limitation imposed by Google.)
+(You can use it enabling Developer Mode and Unknown Sources in Android Auto, [here] is a tutorial to do so, thanks to the folks at [Ultrasonic])
 - Android TV support.
 - [Android TV] Connect your TV to your server using your phone and a QR Code.
-(All the communications are made within the LAN, no third-party servers involved).
+(All the communications are made within the LAN, no third-party servers involved)

+## Installation and Usage

+- To use the PWA version of the app, you can go to [Soniclair], thanks to the fine folks at [Vercel].
+Remember that using this version of the app needs your server to use encryption, i.e. it needs to use an https://{domain}, because modern browsers don't support connection downgrading.
+- If you'd like to use the Android version, you can download the APK (self signed) from here, built by Github Actions from this very source code.
+No Google Play Store as of yet.

 ## Roadmap
 - Jukebox Mode (run an instance of Soniclair in an Android TV or TV Browser, or any browser hooked up to a nice screen and good speakers, and control it from another instance)